Vault Storage

 Every secret lives at a path — a forward-slash delimited string that forms the namespace hierarchy.
 Paths are arbitrary: you define the structure that makes sense for your project.

-The most common pattern is environment/service/key-name — this maps naturally to scoped token patterns like secrets:read:production/openai/*.
+The most common pattern is environment/service/key-name — this maps naturally to scoped token patterns like secrets:read:production/gemini/*.

 # Flat namespace (simple projects)